singer-io/knots/README.md

 Within the Dockerfile, specify necessary commands to build your image.

-Sample of a Dockerfile to build an images from `tap-redshift` python package;
+Sample of a Dockerfile to build an image from `tap-redshift` python package and `python:latest` as the base image;

 ```python
 FROM python:latest